joinpursuit/Pursuit-Core-iOS/fundamentals/optionals/README.md

 ### 6. Guard statements

-If we are inside of a loop, we can use a special type of binding statement called a ```guard``` statement.
-A guard statement is a way of checking to see if a condition is true, and only proceeiding forwards if it is.
+If we are inside of a loop, we can use a special type of binding statement called a `guard` statement.
+A guard statement is a way of checking to see if a condition is true, and only proceeding forward if it is.

 ```swift
 var myArr = [1,4,2,9]